-Building an offshore development team isn’t about following a manual.
+For startups, building an offshore development team isn’t about following a manual.
 To keep your cooperation with the remote team successful, you’ll have to change and adapt your business processes based on the results you receive.
 In addition to that, reading professional literature can also be extremely helpful.
 Here are the books we recommend:

 - To get the most out of the Agile methodology, stay innovative, and learn how to target your audience: